digma-ai/digma/README.md

 * [GOLang](https://github.com/digma-ai/otel-go-instrumentation).

-**That's it!** As you start using you application and accumulating trace data, Digma will start showing insights in the IDE sidepane.
+**That's it!**  :tada:  As you start using you application and accumulating trace data, Digma will start showing insights in the IDE sidepane.

 ### Once you're up and running:
-* ##### Consider :star: this repo!
+* #### Consider :star: this repo!
 It helps us know you care!
 * Having issues?
 Questions?
 Want to suggest new ideas or discuss Digma with us?
 Join the [Digma community](https://community.digma.ai)
 * Try one of the sample projects we've already set up with data.
-You can find sampels for [.NET](https://github.com/digma-ai/otel-sample-application-dotnet), [Golang](https://github.com/digma-ai/otel-sample-application-go) and [Python](https://github.com/doppleware/gringotts-vault-api) with more coming soon
+You can find samples for [.NET](https://github.com/digma-ai/otel-sample-application-dotnet), [Golang](https://github.com/digma-ai/otel-sample-application-go) and [Python](https://github.com/doppleware/gringotts-vault-api) with more coming soon

-##### :tada: Join the Digma Cloud waitlist!
+### Join the Digma Cloud waitlist!
 If continuous feedback is something you'd like to try but don't want to set up everything yourself, [sign up](https://www.digma.ai/) for Digma Cloud beta program.

 ## What does Digma look like?